spuggy0919/jswrapper/readme.md

 ### Jerryscript js examples
-These js files can be run on ESP32_tinyConsole projects support require statement for module, the module.js must at directory /js/modules testng directory still has some problem.
+These js files can be run on ESP32_tinyConsole project support require statement for module, the module.js must at directory /js/modules testng directory still has some problem.
 ```